-Count Two of the indictment charges that on or about, in the State and District of Colorado, Defendant did knowingly and intentionally possess with the intent to distribute five grams or more of methamphetamine, its salts, isomers, and salts of its isomers, a Schedule II controlled substance, all in violation of 21 U.S.C. § 841(a)(1) and (b)(1)(B).
+Count Two of the indictment charges that on or about July 10, 2014, in the State and District of Colorado, Defendant,, did knowingly and intentionally possess with the intent to distribute five grams or more of methamphetamine, its salts, isomers, and salts of its isomers, a Schedule II controlled substance, all in violation of 21 U.S.C. § 841(a)(1) and (b)(1)(B).
 Section 841(a)(1) of Title 21 of the United States Code provides, in part, that: "(a) it shall be unlawful for any person knowingly or intentionally (1) to possess with intent to distribute, or dispense, a controlled substance; ," This law makes it a crime to possess a controlled substance with the intent to distribute it.
 To find Mr./Ms guilty of this crime you must be convinced that the Government has proved each of the following beyond a reasonable doubt: First: Mr./Ms knowingly or intentionally possessed a controlled substance as charged; Second: the substance was in fact methamphetamine; Third: Mr./Ms possessed the substance with the intent to distribute it.
 If you find Mr./Ms guilty of possession with intent to distribute, then you must also decide, unanimously, whether the amount of methamphetamine that s/he possessed with intent was at least 5 grams or more.
 To "possess with intent to distribute" means to possess with intent to deliver or transfer possession of a controlled substance to another person, with or without any financial interest in the transaction.

-INSTRUCTION NO. 22 SIMPLE POSSESSION - LESSER INCLUDED OFFENSE

-If you find Mr./Ms not guilty of possession with intent to f methamphetamine, or if, after all reasonable efforts, ct as to that offense, then you must determine is guilty or not guilty of possession of a mixture or is guilty of flot guilty of possession of a mixture of substance of methamphetamine.
-The difference between the se two offenses is that, to convict Mr./Ms. of possession of a mixture or substance containing a detectable • Government does not have to prove the intent to · he greater offense, but not of the lesser included offense.
-3 For you to find Mr./Ms guilty of possession of a mixture or amount of methamphetamine, the Government must prove each of the following elemen • First: that on or about , in the State and District of Colorado, Mr./Ms. possessed a r mixture or substance containing a detectable amount of methamphetamine, a schedule I , , Second: that Mr./Ms did so knowingly and intentionally. e Government has proved both of these elements beyond a reasonable doubt, you m nay find Mr./Ms guilty of the lesser included offense.
-If you have e a reasonable doubt about either of these elements, then you must find Mr /Ms not quilty of the lesser included offense
+INSTRUCTION NO. 22 SIMPLE POSSESSION - LESSER INCLUDED OFFENSE it you tind Mr./Ms not guilty of possession with intent to methamphetamine, or if, after all reasonable efforts you are unable to agree on a verdic t as to that offense, then you must determine whether Mr./Ms is guilty or not guilty of possession of a mixture or substance of methamphetamine.
+The difference between these e two offenses is that, to convict Mr./Ms. of possession of of a mixture or substance containing a detectable amount of methamphetamine, the G Sovernment does not have to prove the intent to • e greater offense, but not of the lesser included offense.
+For you to find Mr./Ms guilty of possession of a mixture or substance containing a detectable a amount of methamphetamine, the Government must prove each of the following element s beyond a reasonable doubt: First: that on or about in the State and District of Colorado, Mr./Ms , in the State and District of Colorado, Mr./Ms. • nixture or substance containing a detectable amount of methamphetamine, a schedule II controlled substance; Second: that Mr./Ms did so knowingly and intentionally.
+If you are convinced that the Government has proved bothall of these elements ay find Mr./Ms guilty of the a reasonable doubt about eitherany of these s not guilty of the lesser included offense.